AccardoNull/Image-Search-and-Utility-Platform/README.md

-# Image-Search-Utility-Platform/Algorithm Visualizer
+# Image-Search-and-Utility-Platform/Algorithm Visualizer
 ## Overview
-An interactive full-stack web application that visualizes KMP algorithm execution step-by-step to help users understand complex computational processes and utilizes the algorithm's string matching function for quick local image file search and convertion.
-The long-term goal of the platform is to support additional algorithms including DFA simulation and graph traversal algorithms (BFS/DFS), as well as external image search API integration.
+An interactive full-stack web application that started as a visualizer showcases KMP algorithm execution step-by-step to help users understand complex computational processes, then evolved into a platform that utilizes the algorithm's string matching function for efficient image file search and convertion.
+The long-term goal of the platform is to implenment more utility functions such as external image search API integration and file resize/compression, as well as support additional algorithms including DFA simulation and graph traversal algorithms (BFS/DFS).

 ## Demo
 Live Demo: https://interactive-algorithm-visualizer-im.vercel.app/
-The search function for live website is currently limited to the sample images stored in the repository, under backend/static/images.
+The search function on live website is currently limited to the sample images stored in the repository, under backend/static/images.

 ## Completed features
 ### KMP visualizer